 Even today, you likely have a hard drive in a computer sitting at home, school, or workplace.

 By 2020 standards, hard drives are the most affordable way to store data locally (meaning not using the internet or the cloud).

 You can store hundreds of thousands of computer files and thousands of hours of music and/or video for less than $100 USD (using a 4TB HDD).

 Hard drives are quite affordable for their capacities.
 They’re great as general-purpose archive storage devices when you don’t need to access your data every day.

 However, the HDD is limited to how fast it spins on its platters (like a CD or vinyl record) to access and display its information.
-So, it would not be advisable for businesses and individuals to use spinning hard drives to store large amounts of information that you need regularly.

 Sometimes data protection needs more commentary.
 That’s where our blogs come in.
 Browse our blog for tips, musings, commentary about industry news, and occassional product news.

 Explore Data Protection Topics

 Find out what makes a NAS device tick — and if it's the best type of storage solution for you.

 We're here to make data protection easy.
 Join the ioSafe community and we'll send you: